materiaraiding/materiaraiding-old/_ultimate/dsr.md

 Tethers will randomly get applied to the party in such a way that there is **4 blue** and **4 red** tethers, attached to their respective eye.
 Taking damage while having a blue tether will **heal the blue eye**, and taking damage with a red tether will **damage the red eye**.

-At the same time a large yellow orbs will appear in front of either eye, and 2 smaller blue orbs will spawn to the sides of each eye.
+At the same time a large yellow orb will appear in front of either eye, and 2 smaller blue orbs will spawn to the sides of each eye.

 Tethers are able to be swapped by standing on a player of the opposite colour, so be careful not to accidentally swap by walking on top of other players.
 In this strat, we want all melees (MT, ST, D1, D2) to begin with red tethers.
 If a melee does not sttart with this colour, they will walk to the middle of the arena and stack on Estinien.
 The ranged player that has the wrong colour will do the same, allowing both players to swap and receive the right coloured tether.